Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Headache pain can start in different structures in the head.
 The brain itself doesn't hurt, but other parts of the head do.
 Headache is a common symptom of illness, such as a cold or the flu.
-At other times, headaches occur without seeming to be connected to any illness.
+At other times, headaches happen without seeming to be connected to any illness.
+These are known as primary headaches.
+Examples of primary headaches include migraine and tension headaches.
 Very rarely are headaches a sign of a serious medical problem.